aws-solutions-library-samples/guidance-for-connecting-automated-inputs-to-contact-centers-on-aws/Instructions/Anomaly_readme.md

 ### New Model Workflow

-1. Create New ModelFrom the Canvas dashboard, click "New model" Enter a descriptive name for your modelSelect "Predictive analysis" as the model typeClick "Create"
+1. Create New Model from the Canvas dashboard, click "New model" Enter a descriptive name for your model.
+Select "Predictive analysis" as the model type.
+Click "Create"

 ![Please see below](../assets/images/anomaly4.png) 2.
 Select your imported dataset.
 Choose the target column (wattage_mode) for anomaly detection